pepoviola/Twitter-notifyme/README.md

 ## Twitter notifications for desktop using node.js##

- node.js wrapper to dbus notifications, only works under linux enviroment Because twitter only allow oAuth clients apps you have to create your app first, and complete the oauth fields.
+ node.js wrapper to tweets notifications, using growl or linnotify-bin Because twitter only allow oAuth clients apps you have to create your app first, and complete the oauth fields.